LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	% Versions:
 	...

-The pack API documentation can be generated using the `lgtdoc` tool.
-For
+The pack API documentation can be generated using the `lgtdoc` tool library and directory predicates (depending on the pack source files organization).
-example:
+For example:

 	| ?- {lflat(loader)},
 	     {lgtdoc(loader)},